 The Gross Description

-The colon is made up of several sections and your report may specify which section the tumor was located in.
-These sections are called the cecum, ascending, transverse, descending and sigmoid colons, rectum and anus (see diagram).
-The splenic and hepatic flexures are areas where the colon bends (or flexes) that are named for the organs they are located near.
+The colon is made up of several sections.
+Your report may state which section the tumor was in.
+These sections are called the cecum, ascending, transverse, descending, and sigmoid colons, rectum, and anus (see diagram).
+The splenic and hepatic flexures are where the colon bends (or flexes) that are named for the organs they are near.

 Tumor Cell Type

-- Adenocarcinoma is the most common type, accounting for 95-98% of colon cancers.
-An adenocarcinoma arises from the glandular cells that line the inside of the colon.
+- Adenocarcinoma is the most common type, making up about 95-98% of colon cancers.
+An adenocarcinoma comes from the glandular cells that line the inside of the colon.
 Two subtypes of adenocarcinoma are signet ring and mucinous, which are both named for the way the cells look under the microscope.

 Tumor Grade (G)